 The cemetery was laid out by Benjamin Buisson and consisted of two intersecting roads that divide the property into four quadrants.
 In 1852, New Orleans annexed the City of Lafayette, and the graveyard became the city cemetery, the first planned cemetery in New Orleans.

-In 1841, there were 241 burials in Lafayette of victims of yellow fever.
-In 1847, approximately 3000 people died of yellow fever, and Lafayette holds about 613 of those.
-By 1853, the worst outbreak ever caused more than 8000 deaths, and bodies were often left at the gates of Lafayette.
-Many of these victims were immigrants and flatboat men who worked in the area on the Mississippi.
+In 1841, there were 241 burials in Lafayette Cemetery of victims of yellow fever.
+In 1847, approximately 3,000 people died of yellow fever, of which 613 or so are buried in Lafayette.
+By 1853, the worst outbreak ever caused more than 8,000 deaths, and bodies were often left at the cemetery gates.
+Many victims were immigrants and flatboat men who worked on the Mississippi River.

 Tombs in Lafayette Cemetery

-Several distinctive monuments are for the deceased of "Woodman of the World," an insurance company still in existence which offered a "monument benefit."
-Brigadier General Harry T. Hays of the Confederate Army is buried here, in an area featuring a broken column.
+Several distinctive monuments are for the deceased of "Woodmen of the World," an insurance company still in existence that offered a "monument benefit."
 The Brunies family, of jazz fame, has a tomb here.
 The Lafayette Hook and Ladder Co.
-No. 1, the Chalmette Fire Co.
-No. 32, and the Jefferson Fire Company No. 22, all have group tombs here.
-The "Secret Garden" is a square of four tombs built by friends, "the Quarto," who wished to be buried together.
-According to Save Our Cemeteries, the Quarto held secret meetings, but the last member destroyed their book of notes.
-The only evidence of their existence are two keys from their minutes, which have been made into brooches and belong to their descendants.
+No. 1, Chalmette Fire Co.
+No. 32, and Jefferson Fire Company No. 22 all have group tombs here.
+The Secret Garden is a square of four tombs built by friends, "the Quarto," who wished to be buried together.
+According to Save Our Cemeteries, the Quarto held secret meetings, but the last member destroyed its book of notes.
+The only evidence of its existence are two keys from their minutes, which have been made into brooches and belong to their descendants.